touchlab/Kermit/README.md

 ## Version Note - August 2021

 Kermit is getting some updates.
-The docs below and published releases correspond, but the code in this repo is a little newer.
-We should have a formal release and doc update soon.

-### Pre-release
-Kermit is in a pre-release stage.
-We are still working to improve usage and future versions may change the public api.
+Docs and samples are also in the refresh process and may be a little outdated.

 ### Design Philosophy
 Read more about our api and architecture decisions here: [DESIGN](DESIGN.md)